RiotGear/rg-router/README.md

 })
 ```

-You can inherit the data from parent states by using dot notation in the state name:
+You can also inherit the data from parent states by using dot notation in the state name:

 ```javascript
 this.router.add({